COPRS/infrastructure/docs/user_manuals/how-to/Security.md

 **Scope: `Gateway`**

 Suricata is a NIDS that will reload rules every day to try to detect attack.
-The COTS can be configured by updating the file : ```infrastructure/platform/roles/security/suricata/defaults/main.yml``` As the Wazuh playbook, we strongly advise you to use the provided version in parameters as the install may not work otherwise.
+The FOSS can be configured by updating the file : ```infrastructure/platform/roles/security/suricata/defaults/main.yml``` As the Wazuh playbook, we strongly advise you to use the provided version in parameters as the install may not work otherwise.

 | Name | Function | Required |